-When we roll out the new page editor, you’ll notice changes to all the core functions of the Teachable page editor from customizing your sales page to align with your brand colors to adding more call-to-action buttons.
+When we roll out page editor 2.0, you’ll notice changes to all the core functions of the Teachable page editor from customizing your sales page to align with your brand colors to adding more call-to-action buttons.
 We’ve also improved the formatting options so you can work more efficiently and effectively.

 We’ve also completely redesigned the page creation experience on Teachable and we’re extremely excited for you to see what we’ve come up with.
 It’s never been easier to create beautiful pages on Teachable.

-- New & updated content blocks: To give you more flexibility while editing your site or course pages.
+New and updated content blocks: To give you more flexibility while editing your site or course pages.
 For example, easier access to text and image in two column layouts.

-- Edit & style your content: Separate new tabs in each content block to allow you to focus on adding and editing content, and on customizing color and style.
+Edit and style your content: Separate new tabs in each content block to allow you to focus on adding and editing content, and on customizing color and style.

-This new page editor is available now for any newly created schools.
-We’ll begin releasing the new page editor for existing schools next month.
+The Teachable page editor 2.0 is available now for any newly created schools.
+We’ll begin releasing page editor 2.0 for existing schools next month.
 Since this is a brand new page editor—new code, new designs, new everything!—we want to make sure we have a thorough migration plan for our existing users and their existing pages.

 By releasing to new schools first, we can make sure that everything is working as intended and look for any improvements to be made before migrating our existing users.
 We’ll also be user testing to find the best migration plan.
 We know that a lot of you have put effort into creating your pages, so we want to make sure that the transition is as seamless as possible.